 Ask About the Attorney’s Fee Structure

 When you meet with an attorney, ask about their fee structure.
 Some attorneys charge by the hour, while others charge a flat rate for certain services.
-Some law firms also offer contingency fees, which means they only get paid if you win your case.
+Some law firms also provide contingency fees, meaning they only receive payment if you win your case.

 Be sure to ask how the attorney plans to bill you and how frequently.
 Also, find out if there are any additional costs, such as court fees or expert witness fees.
 Usually, these expenses can spiral and add up and then surprise you later on if you’re not initially aware of them.